Skip to main content

 When is excessive drinking a cause for concern?

 If your dog suddenly begins to drink in excess while the weather and their activity level remain constant, it’s probably time for a quick trip to the vet for a few tests.
-Common health conditions that can lead to dehydration and thirst in dogs include cancer, kidney disease, diabetes, infections, and liver disease.
 It’s possible your dog is thirstier than usual for a perfectly benign reason, but it’s always better to be safe than sorry when it comes to the health of your fur babies.
 Keep your dog’s bowl filled, and if you think they’re drinking more than usual, it helps to measure and write down how much you add to the water bowl each time.

 Your dog’s health is important to you, and you want your furry friend to live a long and happy life.
-By learning your dog’s routines, how much they usually eat and drink, and monitoring their urine output, you’ll be a step ahead of the game if something changes.
+By learning your pet’s routines, how much they usually eat and drink, and monitoring their urine output, you’ll be a step ahead of the game if something changes.
 Even if your dog looks fine, and the only difference is the amount of water they drink, don’t be afraid to contact your vet.
 If you stay on top of your dog’s case, you might be able to catch a problem before it becomes serious.

 Editors' Recommendations